Semantics meets attractiveness: Choice by salience: Preliminaries

 \section{Preliminaries}

 For readers' convenience, here we collect all basic notions about choice and preference.
-A finite nonempty set $X$ (\textsl{ground set}) comprising all alternatives that are available to the DM is fixed throughout.
-Furthermore, we denote by $\X$ the family of all nonempty subsets of $X$, and call any $A$ in $\X$ a \textsl{menu}.
-Elements of a menu are sometimes referred to as \textsl{items}.
+A finite nonempty set $X$ of alternatives (\textsl{ground set}) is fixed throughout.
+We denote by $\X$ the family of all nonempty subsets of $X$, and call any $A$ in $\X$ a \textsl{menu}.
+Elements of a menu are often referred to as \textsl{items}.
 A \textsl{choice correspondence} on $X$ is a map $\Gamma \colon \X \rightarrow \X$ that selects some items (at least one) from each menu, that is, $\es \neq \Gamma(A) \subseteq A$ for any $A\in\X$.
-In particular, a \textsl{choice function} selects a unique item from each menu; thus, we can identify it with a map $c \colon \X\rightarrow X$ such that $c(A)\in A$ for any $A\in\X$.
-Here we mostly deal with choice functions, and only occasionally refer to correspondences.
-Thus, unless confusion may arise, we shall refer to a choice function as a \textsl{choice}.\footnote{We use lower case Roman letters for functions, and upper case Greek letters for correspondences.} To simplify notation, we often omit set delimiters: for instance, $A \cup x$ stands for $A \cup \{x\}$, $A -x$ for $A \setminus \{x\}$, $c(xy)$ for $c(\{x,y\})$, etc.
+A \textsl{choice function} is a choice correspondence in which a unique item is selected from each menu; thus, we may identify it with a map $c \colon \X\rightarrow X$ such that $c(A)\in A$ for any $A\in\X$.
+Here we mostly deal with choice functions, and only occasionally refer to correspondences; thus, unless confusion may arise, we use `choice' in place of `choice function'.\footnote{To further distinguish choice functions from choice correspondences, we use lower case Roman letters for the former, and upper case Greek letters for the latter.} To simplify notation, we often omit set delimiters and commas: for instance, $A \cup x$ stands for $A \cup \{x\}$, $A -x$ for $A \setminus \{x\}$, $c(xy)$ for $c(\{x,y\})$, etc.

 Next, we introduce preferences.
 Recall that a binary relation $R$ on $X$ is:

 - \textsl{reflexive} if $x R x$, for all $x \in X$;

 - \textsl{asymmetric} if $x R y$ implies $\neg(y R x)$, for all $x,y \in X$;